All Episodes

 Yeah.

-And and and experience, right?
+And experience, right?

-And now we expect her to run the U.S. economy again, and based on her own record to this point, proudly casting the tie-breaking vote for the inflation reduction act, which did not reduce inflation, for example.
+Again, based on her own record to this point, proudly casting the tiebreaking vote for the Inflation Reduction Act, which did not reduce inflation, for example.

-So or the Afghanistan withdrawal, she was the last one in the room, and she signed off on it.
+So, or the Afghanistan withdrawal, she was the last one in the room, and she signed off on it.

 Well, we all know how that went.

-So again, she's got a record now she's got to run on.
+So, again, she's got a record now she's got to run on.

 Oh, completely.

-And and just the the optics of it.
+And just the optics of it.

 So, okay, you want to get independence in Pennsylvania, Michigan, Nevada, Georgia, North Carolina.

-The party of coastal elites instead of the party of the working man and women, which they used to profess to be for.
+And that's what this Democratic Party has become, the party of coastal elites instead of the party of the working man and women, which they used to profess to be for.

 And meanwhile, Donald Trump is seen as the president for the working man and woman.

-Uh Joe Concha, as always, we appreciate you.
+Joe Concha, as always, we appreciate you.

-The best media voice out there, the only objective media analyst in the entire country, unfortunately.
+They're the only objective media analyst in the entire country, unfortunately.

 Appreciate you being with us, Joe.